Edict of 19 April: Terms of the edict

-The first clause of the edict concerned itself with the prohibition of religious epithets, singling out 'Huguenot' and 'Papist' respectively as two terms that would be prohibited from being thrown at people.
+The first clause of the edict concerned itself with the prohibition of religious epithets, singling out 'Huguenot' and 'Papist' respectively as two terms that would be prohibited from being uttered against others.
 The edict then moved on to the topic of private houses.
-Here it broke with past edicts and stated that the only acceptable time for entry into a private citizens house where heretical preaching is suspected is with a warrant, and conducted by officials.
+Here it broke with past edicts and stated that the only acceptable time for entry into a private citizen's house where heretical preaching is suspected is with a warrant, and conducted by officials.
 The edict then offered a re-affirmation of the agreed upon decision of the estates in January, outlining again that all those imprisoned for heresy were to be released without a requirement for a formal recantation.
 Those who had been exiled from France for their heresy would be permitted to return, and reclaim their property if they agreed to live as 'good Catholics.'
 Further those abroad who decided they did not wish to abjure Protestantism, the requirement for returning, would be granted permission to sell their assets.